aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 1. Define a new IP Pool, with the name "DCI_IP_pool" which will use the prefix "172.100.100.0/24" to assign IP addresses.
 2. Define a new link profile, called "DCI_profile" which will use the previously created IP pool, the ASN will be "65102" for left devices and "65202" for right devices.
 And interfaces will be included in the underlay routing protocol.
-3. Define a new link, with the left and right node hostname defined in AVD, along with the interface and finally assign a profile, which contains all required information to configure the link.
+3. Define a new link, with the left and right node hostname defined in AVD, along with the interface and finally assign a profile containing all required information to configure the link.

 ## Setting device specific configuration parameters

-Both `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` and `ansible-avd-examples/dual-dc-l3ls/group_vars/DC2.yml` files defines settings that apply to all children of `DC1` and `DC2` groups as specified in the inventory described earlier.
+Both `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` and `ansible-avd-examples/dual-dc-l3ls/group_vars/DC2.yml` files define settings that apply to all children of `DC1` and `DC2` groups as specified in the inventory described earlier.

-In this section we are going to discuss `DC2` as `DC1` is the same as discussed in the previous example.
+In this section, we will discuss `DC2` as `DC1` is the same as shown in the previous example.
 The only change, the one used to include the EVPN DC GW will be discussed later.

 However, this time the settings defined are no longer fabric-wide but are limited to DC2.
-In this example, DC2 follows the same configuration as DC1, but we will be able to modify the behaviour of DC2 without impacting DC1.
+In this example, DC2 follows the same configuration as DC1, but we will be able to modify the behavior of DC2 without impacting DC1.

 ```yaml title="DC2.yml"
 ---